sajoy/code102/resources/bash_aliases.md

 ##### footnotes
-1. `grep` is a utility that finds occurences of a string in a text file
-2. `touch` is a utility that creates a file if it doesn't exist.
+1. `touch` is a utility that creates a file if it doesn't exist.